Special hints for international students

 going to be asked for money?
 When among so many people, she

 On the other hand, if an erratic vehicle

-nearly hits the bus and the passengers nearly fall out of their
+nearly hits the bus and the passengers almost fall out of their

-seats when the operator slams on the brakes, you have a situation
+seats when the driver slams on the brakes, you have a situation

 that promotes conversation.

 "Wow, that was close!
 How do